First Philippine Republic: Philippine–American War

 In October 1899, American forces were in San Fernando, Pampanga and the Philippine Republic was headquartered not far north of there, in Angeles City.
-On October 12, an American offensive to the north forced the Philippine Republic to relocate its headquarters in November to Tarlac, and then to Bayombong, Nueva Vizcaya.
-On November 13, under pressure by American forces, Aguinaldo and a party departed Bayombong by rail for Calasiao, Pangasinan, from where they immediately proceeded eastwards to Sta.
-Barbara in order to evade pursuing American forces.
-In Santa Barbara, they joined a force of some 1200 armed men led by General Gregorio del Pilar.
+On October 12, an American offensive to the north forced the Philippine Republic to relocate its headquarters in November to Tarlac, and then to Bayambang, Pangasinan.
+On November 13, under pressure by American forces, Aguinaldo and a party departed Bayambang by rail for Calasiao, from where they immediately proceeded eastwards to Santa Barbara in order to evade pursuing American forces.
+There, they joined a force of some 1200 armed men led by General Gregorio del Pilar.

-On November 13, in a conference in Bayambang, Pangasinan, Aguinaldo decided to disperse his army and begin guerrilla war.
+Aguinaldo had decided in aa November 13 conference in Bayambang to disperse his army and begin guerrilla war.
 From that point on, distance and the localistic nature of the fighting prevented him from exercising a strong influence on revolutionary or military operations.
 Recognizing that American troops blocked his escape east, he turned north and west on November 15, crossing the mountains into La Union province.
 Aguinaldo's party eluded pursuing American forces, passing through Tirad Pass near Sagada, Mountain Province where the Battle of Tirad Pass was fought on December 2 as a rear guard action to delay the American advance and ensure his escape.
 At the time of the battle, Aguinaldo and his party were encamped in Cervantes, about 10 km south of the pass.
 After being notified by a rider of the outcome of the battle and the death of del Pilar, Aguinaldo ordered that camp be broken, and departed with his party for Cayan settlement.

 Aguinaldo's party, traveling with del Pilar's force, reached Manaoag, Pangasinan on November 15.
 There, the force was split into vanguard and rear guard elements, with Aguinaldo and del Pilar in the vanguard.
 The vanguard force overnighted in Tubao, La Union, departed there on November 16, and was in Naguilian, La Union by November 19, where word was received that American forces had taken Santo Tomas and had proceeded to Aringay.
 Aguinaldo's force arrived in Balaoan, La Union on November 19, pushed on the next day, and arrived at the Tirad Pass, a natural choke point, on November 23.
 General del Pilar decided to place a blocking force in Tirad Pass to delay pursuing American forces while Aguinaldo's party moved on.